Five ideas to save money and help strengthen your financial future

 As a leading professor of psychology explains, “Habits are an adaptive feature of how the brain works.”3

-Empower research reveals that individuals who add at least 10% of their annual salary to their retirement plan account are on pace to potentially replace 100% (or more) of their working income for their future.4
+In fact, our research reveals that individuals who contribute at least 10% of their annual salary to their retirement plan account are on pace to potentially replace 100% (or more) of their working income for their future.4

 So, spill the beans.
 All of them.

-Drawing up an official blueprint for your retirement picture can help you follow a more fruitful path and gain control of your finances.5
+Drawing up an official blueprint for your retirement picture can help you follow a more fruitful path and help you gain control of your finances.4

 Empower insight shows that people who draft a formal financial outline for their future are more hungry for their next adventure when compared with those individuals who have yet to put pen to paper.4 Jotting down your wishes for retirement — like where you want to live, what activities you want to do and when you want to retire — can keep you on track as you get older.

-Could you use a push in the right direction?
+Could you use a nudge in the right direction?

 Stop and ask for help!